Predictia/AQUA/docs/sphinx/source/diagnostics/ecmean.rst

 * ``avg_sos``    (sea surface salinity, GRIB paramid 263100)
 * ``avg_siconc``     (sea ice concentration, GRIB paramid 263001)

+If a variable (or more) is missing, blank line will be reported in the output figures.

 3D fields are zonally averaged, so that the PIs reports the performance on the zonal field.